g-kutty/py-tour/lessons/02/strings.md

 - There are some characters that cause problems.
 For example:

     ```python
-        'There's a snake in my boot!'
+        'There's a snake in my boot'
     ```

-- This code breaks because Python thinks the apostrophe in `'There's'` ends the string.
+- This code breaks because Python thinks the apostrophe in _'There`'`s'_ ends the string.
 We can use the backslash to fix the problem, like this:

     ```python
         'There\'s a snake in my boot!'